scaleway/serverless-scaleway-functions/README.md

     # How to handle HTTP.
 Options: enabled (allow HTTP), disabled (block HTTP), or redirected (redirect HTTP -> HTTPS)
     httpOption: enabled

+    # Execution environment to use when running the function.
+Options: v1 (legacy), v2 (recommended, with improved cold starts)
+    sandbox: v2

     # Controls privacy of the function.
 Options: public (no authentication), private (token-based authentication)
     privacy: public